Last updated: 28th March 2025

 The Martin Cox D Shape Upholstery Brush is a quite coarse brush that will go deep into any shag pile carpet to remove a stubborn stain.
 The Martin Cox Upholstery Brush is an upgrade on the D Shape brush with a soft rubber coated handle and edge bumpers but fundamentally a similar brush texture excellent for carpets but probably a bit too aggressive for fabric seats unless used gently.

-For those that prefer a handle on their brush the Chemical Guys Nifty Carpet Brush is for you.
-A heavy duty synthetic bristle works well wet or dry with a suitable carpet cleaner.
 Chemical Guys also do a range of brushes that fit in a drill.
-Different grades, from soft to hard, will attack the toughest of stains and can be used in conjunction with chemical cleaners.
+Different grades - from soft to hard - will attack the toughest of stains and can be used in conjunction with chemical cleaners.